 CO 64 + 1 stitch, over 2 needles, using a stretchy cast on.
 I cast on by knitting the stitch and slipping it back on the two needles, held parallel.
 Slide 24 stitches on the 1st dpn, 20 stitches in 2nd dpn, slip out one of the two parallel needles leaving 21 stitches on the third dpn.
 Join in a ring, being careful not to twist the stitches when you join.

 Round1: K2, P2 around the ring until you get to the last stitch.
 You will knit the stitches on each needle in turn.
-On the final stitch (the +1 stitch) is slipped on to dpn #1, from dpn #3.
+The final stitch (the +1 stitch) is slipped on to dpn #1, from dpn #3.
 This stitch and the first stitch on dpn #1 are K2T.
 This closes the gap in the ring and cleans up the first row.

 Round 2: Continue in the k2, P2 rib pattern, by knitting the 2nd stitch on the needle and then P2, K2, P2, K2, P2, etc. around.